jahwin/wecodefy/README.md

 DATABASE_PASS = 12345
 ```
 ## Database migration
-This the way of manipurating database schema.
-You don't neen to generate every file that can be used for making migration.
+This the way of manipulating database schema.
+You don't need to generate every file that can be used for making migration.

 ```
 # Use this file located here